normanchan19/03-Python/README.md

 4/13
 Working on main.py for pybank.
 Added counters and pseudo-code.
 Set up loop to go through each row, finished total months counter, finished net profit/loss counter, and results print statements for the two finished counters.

+4/14
+Finished main.py for PyBank (yes this one exports the results to .txt).
+Added PyBankResults.txt.